-During fiscal 2015, our named executive officers were granted plan-based restricted stock units and performance stock units under our SunPower Corporation 2015 Omnibus Incentive Plan, or our "2015 Equity Plan."
-They also were also granted cash bonus awards under our 2015 Annual Bonus Program and our 2015 Semi-Annual Bonus Plan.
-The following table sets forth information regarding the stock awards and cash bonus awards granted to each named executive officer during fiscal 2015.
+During fiscal 2016, our named executive officers were granted plan-based restricted stock units and performance stock units under our SunPower Corporation 2015 Omnibus Incentive Plan, which we refer to as our 2015 Equity Plan.
+They were also granted cash bonus awards under our 2016 Annual Bonus Program, but no awards were earned or paid to our named executive officers under the Semi-Annual Bonus Plan due to non-achievement of the cash trigger for fiscal 2016.
+The following table sets forth information regarding the stock awards and cash bonus awards granted to each named executive officer during fiscal 2016.

-2015 Grants of Plan-Based Awards Table
+2016 Grants of Plan-Based Awards Table